The-Marcy-Lab-School/unit-7-project/README.md

 As always, there are general guidelines and checkpoints for this project, but it is left open-ended so that you can let your passion and interests drive your creativity.
 The purpose of this project is for you to:
   1. Practice domain modeling and RESTful API design in an applied context.
   2. Gain practice building clean, intuitive UIs that speak to REST APIs that you designed.
   3. Build a minimimum viable product that could grow to impact the lives of real people.

 ## Project Requirements
+* You must build a fullstack application with an HTML/CSS Front-end and a Node/Express Back-end connected to a Postgres Database.
-You must build a fullstack application.
-Your backend should be a RESTful API that facilitates CRUD operations on a Postgres database.
-Your frontend should communicate with your backend through hyperlinks and form submissions.
-Additionally, your project must include some form of user authorization.
+* Your backend should be a RESTful API that facilitates CRUD operations on a Postgres database.
+* You should have at least 3 entities/tables in your Postgres Database and at least two One-To-Many relationships.
+* Your frontend should communicate with your backend through HTTP Requests and `fetch` calls.
+* Additionally, your project should include some form of user authorization.

 ## Using Your Resources
 Just like last time, this project will push you to lean into your _autodidacticism_.
 In order to complete this project at a satisfactory level, you _will_ have to do some self-learning.
 This is by design.
 By pulling from blog articles, YouTube tutorials, and examples on GitHub, you will be able to build whatever you put your mind to.